kercre123/victor/tools/sdk/docs/source/tutorial-beginner-windows.rst

 =======================================================
-Programming Cozmo - Beginner's Tutorials (OS X / Linux)
+Programming Cozmo - Beginner's Tutorials (Windows)
 =======================================================

 Cozmo is programmed in Python_.
 If you are new to Python, `After Hours Programming <http://www.afterhoursprogramming.com/tutorial/Python/Overview/>` and `Codecademy <http://www.codecademy.com/tracks/python>` offer beginner's courses in learning Python; `Python.org's website <https://wiki.python.org/moin/BeginnersGuide/NonProgrammers>` offers a more comprehensive list of video and web tutorials.
 This tutorial assumes you have a minimal understanding of programming in general.